vczh-websites/vczh/Espresso/Breville.md

 But it may need longer extraction to make sweeiness obvious.
 Longer without deeper extraction is the key.

+When doing espresso with ice and fresh milk without frothing, bitter will become obvious, extraction needs to be lower while keeping high concentration.

 ## Yes!

 ### IMS B62.52TH24NT / Niche Duo (double shot)